Important Alerts

 What are the risks of otoplasty?

-Beyond the general risks of cosmetic surgery that include bleeding, infection, asymmetry and poor scaring, specific risks of an ear setback include loss of the setback effect- the ear(s) returns to its original position.
+Beyond the general risks of cosmetic surgery that include bleeding, infection, asymmetry and poor scarring, specific risks of an ear setback include loss of the setback effect- the ear(s) returns to its original position.
 This may require a secondary operation to correct.

 What results can I expect after ear setback?